sd-ot/sd-ot/docs/source/tuto_py.rst

    nb_diracs = 100

    tm = sdot.find_optimal_transport_map(
-      sdot.make_dirac_distribution(
+      sdot.dirac_distribution(
          numpy.random.rand(nb_diracs,2),
          # the mass of the source distribution is not equal to the mass of the target distribution
          np.ones(nb_diracs) / nb_diracs
       ),
       # target distribution
-      sdot.make_symbolic_density(
-         lambda p: - sdot.exp(sdot.norm_2(p) ** 2)
+      sdot.exp(- sdot.norm_2(sdot.coords) ** 2)
+      # creation or destruction of the mass is allowed in this example
+      transport_cost=p.distance_2 ** 2 + 10 * p.created_mass,
    )
-      # creation or destruction of the mass is allowed in this question
-      transport_cost=lambda p: p.d_2 ** 2 + 10 * p.m,
-   )

    tm.show()

 .. warning::
-   Pour Quentin: cette exemple ne fonctionne pas encore et je ne suis même pas certain qu'on soit sur la bonne formule pour le coût. À discuter.
+   Pour Quentin: cette exemple ne fonctionne pas encore et je ne suis même pas certain qu'on soit sur le bon genre de formule pour le coût. À discuter.

 Large number of unknowns
 ------------------------

-To handle things like MPI calls, out-of-core data, ... sdot tries to be as flexible as possible, notably in terms of framework choice.
-Currently, we support Dask and CuPy but if one needs to use sdot with another libraries we will be happy to develop it.
+To handle things like MPI calls, out-of-core data, GPUs, ... sdot tries to be as flexible as possible, notably in terms of framework choice.

+Currently, for python, we support Dask and CuPy but if one needs to use sdot with another libraries we will be happy to develop the interfaces.

 Here is an example with data specified with Dask: